grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 * eosio.ramfee,
 * eosio.saving.

-### Article XXX - Ricardian Contract Disclosure
-All service providers facilitating the construction and signing of transactions on behalf of EOS Account Holders shall present the full Ricardian Contract terms of this governing document and all other referenced smart contracts.

-### Article XXX - Ricardian Contract  Acceptance
-A Ricardian Contract is deemed accepted when a transaction based on that contract is incorporated into the blockchain.

 ### Article XXX - No Fiduciary Relationships
 No Party shall have a fiduciary responsibility to support the value of the EOS token.